What is ISO 20022?

 Benefits of ISO 20022

 ISO 20022 is a single, common ‘language’ for all financial communications – no matter where a firm is based.
 This common language allows participants and systems in different markets to communicate in a consistent message format using agreed terminology.
 This has particular benefits for international financial communication between financial institutions, their clients and domestic or international ‘market infrastructures’ (e.g. payment schemes) involved in the processing of financial transactions.
+Some examples of how using ISO20022 can be effective include:

 The ISO 20022 standard is network agnostic and available for use on any network for any purpose defining data in scope of financial services.